 Key Largo/John Pennekamp Coral Reef State Park (100nm) (7-8 night sailing minimum)

 If time allows, reaching Key Largo on your yacht charter will pay off.
 Key Largo offers many retail, restaurants, and night life similar to that of Marathon.
-Here you will find limited marinas with a catamaran depending on the size of your yacht that you are chartering.
+Here you will find limited marinas when chartering a wide catamaran with a beam over a 20′.
 There are plenty of protected anchorages here.
 Take in one of the most famous coral reefs in all of the Florida Keys, John Pennekamp Coral Reef State Park.
 There are many different reefs to choose from.
 One of the more popular is to snorkel the Christ Abyss Statue of Jesus that lies at the bottom of the ocean.
 Most people will head back to Key West from here.
 If you have more time, heading to Key Biscayne in Miami would make your next unforgettable yacht charter anchorage.

 One week (one way) (6 night sailing minimum)

 Address: 7005 Shrimp Rd Key West, FL 33040